-A system of local and/or general exhaust is recommended to keep employee exposures below the Airborne Exposure Limits.
+A system of local and/or general exhaust is recommended to keep employee exposures as low as possible.
 Local exhaust ventilation is generally preferred because it can control the emissions of the contaminant at its source, preventing dispersion of it into the general work area.
-Please refer to the ACGIH document, Industrial Ventilation, A Manual of Recommended Practices, most recent edition, for details
+Please refer to the ACGIH document, Industrial Ventilation, A Manual of Recommended Practices, most recent edition, for details.